-Earlier this year, a rural Michigan couple was surprised when something unrecognizable fell from space and landed in their front yard.
-According to ABC News, it turned out to be Samsung Europe’s SpaceSelfie balloon, a “pseudo satellite.”
+A rural Michigan couple was surprised when something unrecognizable fell from space and landed in their front yard.
+It turned out to be Samsung Europe’s SpaceSelfie balloon, a “pseudo satellite.”
 Luckily nobody was hurt, and no property was damaged.

 However, strange and unexpected things happen all the time.
 How might insurance respond?
 Consider the following.

 After watching a certain holiday movie over and over, Ken’s 10-year-old son talked him into buying him a BB gun for his birthday.
 Although very responsible, the boy tripped in his backyard while carrying his new present.
 The gun went off and shattered the neighbor’s kitchen window.